 The Canberra Centre has all your shopping needs, from retail stores and fresh food supermarkets to cinemas and specialty shops.
 Perfect for last minute supplies or outfit alterations, it’s conveniently located smack bang in the middle of the city.

-Braddon is the perfect place to shop local.
-Check out Pop Canberra for souvenirs of everything Canberra including the iconic bus shelters in mini form to take home.
-Or browse the racks of newly opened Canberra Garms, which specialises in Y2K and 90s vintage streetwear.
-Treat yourself to rare indoor plants at The Green Vine Plants (we’re going through a green phase), and bite into a crepe cake at Supersweet Café next door.
+Not just a foodie hub, Braddon is the perfect place to shop local.
+Check out Pop Canberra for souvenirs of everything Canberra including the iconic bus shelters in mini form to take home, plus local beer and wine.
+Or browse the racks of Canberra Garms, which specialises in Y2K and 90s vintage streetwear.
+Treat yourself to rare indoor plants at The Green Vine Plants (we’re going through a green phase), and of course reward yourself with a weekly special ice cream flavour or two from Gelato Messina.